-This policy is applicable to all Office for National Statistics (ONS) staff activities involving web scraping of non-personal data.
-When obtaining or procuring web scraping services from a third party, the ONS will seek to ensure that the overarching principles contained in this policy are met.
-The policy outlines important principles of web scraping and provides practical guidance.
+This policy is applicable to all Office for National Statistics (ONS) staff activities involving web scraping of personal and non-personal data.
+Web scraping is defined as the collection of data automatically retrieved from the internet.
+When obtaining or procuring web-scraping services from a third party, the ONS will seek to ensure that the overarching principles contained in this policy are met.
+The rest of this policy outlines the main principles of web scraping and provides practical guidance.

-The use of alternative data sources is an important element of the Office for National Statistics' (ONS') current five-year strategy, Statistics for the Public Good, for delivering high quality data and analysis to inform the UK, improve lives and build the future.
-Driven by this strategic goal, ONS staff may use web scraping as an alternative data collection mechanism that can complement and improve traditional forms of data collection such as surveys.
-Web scraping is the collection of data automatically retrieved from the internet.
+Use of alternative data sources is an important element of the ONS's current five-year strategy, Statistics for the Public Good, for delivering high-quality data and analysis to inform the UK, improve lives and build the future.
+Driven by this strategic imperative, ONS staff may use web scraping as an alternative data collection mechanism that can complement and improve traditional forms of data collection, such as surveys.

 The purpose of this policy is to ensure that web scraping at the ONS is carried out transparently, consistently, ethically, and in accordance with all relevant legislation.Back to table of contents